counseling

 Whether you’re facing depression, anxiety, PTSD brought on by physical or sexual abuse, an eating disorder, bipolar disorder, or you and your partner are having difficulties, our therapists are experienced professionals in helping you achieve the right outcomes.

-Note that we welcome patients as young as 13.
+Note: We welcome patients as young as 13.
 Contact us to learn more.

 Therapy Options